-Source: Bloomberg, Ambit Capital Research, Returns data are net of fees, data from Nov 2006 to Mar 2021.
+Source: Bloomberg, Ambit Capital Research, Returns data are net of fees, data from Nov 2006 to Apr 2021.
 Indices are unmanaged and used for illustrative purposes only and are not intended to be indicative of any fund's performance.
 It is not possible to invest directly in an index.
 Past performance is not a reliable indicator of future results.
 All figures are in USD.
 The DSP Strategy has been implemented since 14 Nov 2006 through certain products managed by DSP Investment Managers Pvt.
 Ltd., which are not available for investment in any jurisdiction except for India.
+The 'average India focused UCITS returns' refers to the average returns of all India focused UCITS equity funds as listed on Bloomberg.